tradergu/tradergu.github.io/_tabs/about.md

 order: 4
 ---

-Hi, I’m Gustav — a Swedish engineer, and consistently profitable Forex Dayrader and equity swing trader.
+Hi, I’m Gustav — a Swedish engineer, and consistently profitable Forex Day Trader and Equity Swing Trader.

 My channel is all about sharing the tools, strategies, and insights that help me grow as a trader, stay profitable, and scale my accounts.